Cook Islands, South Pacific

 Muri would do you fine.

-Black Rock beach did not impress at all, large but well scattered
+Rock beaches but Black Rock beach did not impress us at all, large but well scattered

 with uncomfortable coral chips, while Sunrise beach is virtually unusable